illinois-cs241/illinois-cs241.github.io/_docs/text_editor.md

 *   Insert text to a file at a specified line number and character index.
 *   Delete `n` characters of text from a file at a specified line number and character index.
 *   Delete a line of text from a file
-*   Find the next occurance of text in a file and return the location of the match.
+*   Find the next occurrence of text in a file and return the location of the match.
 *   Merge and split lines
 *   Save the file to disk.
 *   Quit the editor